Have you ever asked yourself, “Why are my Facebook ads not delivering? Why aren’t they getting impressions?”

-If you’d like more information about how much you should spend per your marketing goals, you can find our handy budget calculator here or read other articles on the subject throughout our site.
-If things are still not quite working the way you expect them to, there are a few more things we can still check.
+If you’d like more information about how much you should spend per your marketing goals, you can find our handy budget calculator here.

 When you select an optimization goal, you are telling Facebook exactly what type of action you’re looking for your audience to take.
 This, in turn, allows Facebook to target your ideal audience with even more precision.

 For example, let’s say you’ve chosen to optimize for link clicks.
 Essentially what you’re doing is telling Facebook that, out of your selected audience, you’d like to target those who are more likely to click on links than others, based on their history of engagement with similar ads.
-This is how the Estimated Action Rates that were mentioned are factored into the equation.
+This is how the Estimated Action Rates (that we mentioned earlier) are factored into the equation.

 Now, optimizing out of the gate for conversions isn’t necessarily the wrong thing to do – but when you do, delivery issues can occur.
 Typically, these problems are due to a lack of conversions.

 When you are optimizing for conversions, Facebook uses conversions as a”source” for finding good targets for your campaign.
 But if you have no conversions, the campaign ends up running for a few days and then just stops.
 Why is that?
 The simple answer is that Facebook doesn’t know who could be interested in your campaign because it has no data (i.e. conversions) to work with.

 To avoid this issue use a type of conversion that can occur several times throughout the day, such as using the ‘add to cart’ event instead of ‘purchase’.